 Highlights

-– A scenic boat ride that covers a part of Salim Ali Bird Sanctuary
+– A scenic boat ride that covers a part of the Salim Ali Bird Sanctuary

 – Local breakfast with a mesmerising view